forcedotcom/sfdx-scanner/messages/run-pathless.md

 # flags.rulesetSummary

-[deprecated] rulesets to run
+[Deprecated] rulesets to run

 # flags.rulesetDescription

-[deprecated] One or more rulesets to run.
+Deprecated.
+Use category instead.
+One or more rulesets to run.
 Specify multiple values as a comma-separated list.

 # flags.targetSummary